cascade-core/core/doc/creating-blocks.md

 There is no limitation on how blocks should be stored.
 They may not be stored at all, but generated from some metadata instead.

+All block storages must respect `block_storage_write_allowed` option (located at the same level as `block_storage` section in `core.json.php`), which globally disables any modifications to all blocks by default.
+Set this option to true in `core.local.json.php` at your local development installation.

 [IBlockStorage]: @ref Cascade::Core::IBlockStorage